Leeds weather forecast: Rain hits Leeds but this is when it will stop

 What will the weather be like this evening and tonight in Leeds?

-The evening will then be cloudy throughout.
-The temperature will dip to 14C by 11pm.
-Overnight temperature of 13C.
+This evening will be cloudy, but dry.
+The temperature will reach its peak of 18C by 5pm.
+Overnight temperature of 12C.

 What will the weather be like tomorrow in Leeds?